Patent Bet Explained

 • What is a Permed Patent Bet?

-• How to work out a Patent Bet?
+• How to work out a Patent Bet payout?

-You can use a Patent bet to select up to 3 horses in 3 different horse races.
-The idea is to help you spread out your bets for the horses.
-You are backing each of the horses using the 7 bets on a Patent bet to back all of them to win while spreading the risks of none winning across different combinations.
+You can use a Patent bet to select three horses in three different horse races.
+The idea is to help you spread out your wagers.
+You are backing each of the horses using the 7 bets on a Patent bet while spreading the risks across different combinations.

 • Is a Patent Bet worth it?